xuankimtran/docs-1/pages/katalon-studio/docs/console-mode-execution.md

    * **Authentication**:

      * **API Keys**: API Keys are used to represent a user's credentials.
 The command-line options of API Key, including `-apiKey=<Your_API_Key>` and `-apikey=<Your_API_Key>` are both accepted.
 To learn more about API keys, you can refer to this document: [API key](https://docs.katalon.com/katalon-studio/docs/katalon-apikey-70.html).
      * From version 7.7.0 onwards, if you belong to more than one Organization subscribing to Runtime Engine (RE) licenses, you can choose which Organization validates your license usage.
-Katalon retrieves and displays the organizations binding to your Katalon account and having RE licenses.
+Katalon retrieves and displays the Organizations your Katalon account is bound to, as well as which Organizations have made RE licenses available to you.
 Once selected, the Organization ID is passed to the generated command (`-orgID=<Katalon_OrgID>`).

    * **Execution Configurations** (Or **Other Options** in versions older than 7.7.0).